bnfour/md-mods/readme.md

 # Mod list
 Currently, this repo contains two scoreboard-related mods.
 (More to come?)

 These can be used together.
-Support for other mods is unknown -- probably should work if other mods do not change the scoreboard itself and character selection too much.
+Compatibility with other mods is unknown -- probably should work if other mods do not mess with the scoreboard itself and character selection too much.
 No guarantees though.

 ## Scoreboard characters
 Mod file: `ScoreboardCharacters.dll`
-This mod adds buttons to show charater and elfin used to obtain the score within the in-game scoreboard:
+This mod adds buttons to show charater and elfin used to obtain the score to the in-game scoreboard:

 TODO image